A two stage approach for order and rack allocation with order backlog in a mobile rack environment: First-stage and second-stage formulations

 \subsection{Second-stage formulation}

 Once the first-stage formulation presented above, Equations~(\ref{eq1})-(\ref{eq6}), has been solved then we will have decided the racks to be allocated to each picker.
 In addition, for all orders $o \in F$, the picker to which they have been allocated will also have been decided.
-Note here however that it is possible that some of the chosen racks will not have any orders allocated to them.
-For example, racks without any allocated orders may have been chosen to ensure that we satisfy Equation~(\ref{eq4aa}), so have sufficient inventory for all $O$ orders.
-For such racks the picker to which they have been allocated (via Equation~(\ref{eq3})) will be arbitrary.

 In our approach \emph{\textbf{the racks chosen at the first-stage are not changed when we come to the second-stage}}.
 Allocation of all orders at the second-stage then occurs only considering the set of racks chosen at the first-stage (rather than considering the complete set of racks).
 The logic behind this is that we know from the first-stage solution that with this chosen set of racks we can feasibly allocate all orders $o \in F$ (from Equation~(\ref{eq2a})).
 However, by judicious reallocation of orders to racks, and racks to pickers, we may be better able to deal with allocating orders $o \in S$ to pickers, as these orders have yet to be allocated.